osegbotonie/enterprise-m365-administration-lab/docs/12-ca-003-block-legacy-authentication.md

 * Older automated systems.
 * Applications using outdated authentication methods.

-Any identified dependency should be evaluated to determine whether it can be upgraded, replaced, or otherwise remediated.
+Each identified dependency should be evaluated to determine whether it can be:

+* Upgraded.
+* Reconfigured.
+* Replaced.
+* Migrated to modern authentication.
+* Retired.

+The preferred approach should be to remediate the dependency rather than permanently maintain an exception to the security policy.

 Any exception must be documented, approved where appropriate, and periodically reviewed.